-Camino Nuevo Charter Academy (also referred to herein as "CNCA #1" and "Charter School") shall:
+Camino Nuevo Charter Academy #4 (also referred to herein as "CNCA #4" and "Charter School") shall:

 - Be nonsectarian in its programs, admission policies, employment practices, and all other operations.
 (California Education Code (hereinafter "Ed.
-Code") § 47605(d)(1).) - Not charge tuition.
+Code") § 47605(e)(1).) - Not charge tuition.
 (Ed.
-Code § 47605(d)(1).) - Not discriminate against any pupil on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in section 422.55 of the Penal Code.
+Code § 47605(e)(1).) - Not discriminate against any pupil on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in section 422.55 of the Penal Code, including immigration status.
 (Ed.
-Code § 47605(d)(1); Ed.
-Code § 220.) - Except as provided in Education Code section 47605(d)(2), admission to a charter school shall not be determined according to the place of residence of the pupil, or of his or her parent or legal guardian, within this state, except that an existing public school converting partially or entirely to a charter school under this part shall adopt and maintain a policy giving admission preference to pupils who reside within the former attendance area of that school.
+Code § 47605(e)(1); Ed.
+Code § 220.) - Except as provided in Education Code section 47605(e)(2), admission to a charter school shall not be determined according to the place of residence of the pupil, or of his or her parent or legal guardian, within this state, except that an existing public school converting partially or entirely to a charter school under this part shall adopt and maintain a policy giving admission preference to pupils who reside within the former attendance area of that school.
 (Ed.
-Code § 47605(d)(1).) - Admit all pupils who wish to attend Charter School.
+Code § 47605(e)(1).)1 - Admit all pupils who wish to attend Charter School.
 (Ed.
-Code § 47605(d)(2)(A).) - Except for existing pupils of Charter School, determine attendance by a public random drawing if the number of pupils who wish to attend Charter School exceeds Charter School's capacity.
+Code § 47605(e)(2)(A).)2 - Except for existing pupils of Charter School, determine attendance by a public random drawing if the number of pupils who wish to attend Charter School exceeds Charter School's capacity.
 Preference shall be extended to pupils currently attending Charter School and pupils who reside in the Los Angeles Unified School District (also referred to herein as "LAUSD" and "District").
+Preferences shall not result in limiting enrollment access for pupils with disabilities, academically low-achieving pupils, English learners, neglected or delinquent pupils, homeless pupils, or pupils who are economically disadvantaged, as determined by eligibility for any free or reduced-price meal program, foster youth, or pupils based on nationality, race, ethnicity, or sexual orientation, and shall not require mandatory parental volunteer hours as a criterion for admission or continued enrollment.
 (Ed.
-Code § 47605(d)(2)(B).) - If a pupil is expelled or leaves Charter School without graduating or completing the school year for any reason, Charter School shall notify the superintendent of the school district of the pupil's last known address within 30 days, and shall, upon request, provide that school district with a copy of the cumulative record of the pupil, including a transcript of grades or report card, and health information.
+Code § 47605(e)(2)(B).) - Charter school shall not encourage a pupil currently attending the Charter School to disenroll from the Charter School or transfer to another school for any reason, including, but not limited to, academic performance of the pupil or because the pupil exhibits any of the characteristics described in Education Code section 47605(e)(2)(B)(iii).
 (Ed.
-Code § 47605(d)(3).) - Meet all statewide standards and conduct the pupil assessments required pursuant to Education Code sections 60605 and 60851 and any other statewide standards authorized in statute or pupil assessments applicable to pupils in non-charter public schools.
-(Ed.
-Code § 47605(c)(1).) - Consult, on a regular basis, with Charter School's parents, legal guardians, and teachers regarding the school's educational programs.
-(Ed.
-Code § 47605(c)(2).)
+Code § 47605(e)(4).) - If a pupil is expelled or leaves Charter School without graduating or completing the school year for any reason, Charter School shall notify the superintendent of the school district of the pupil's last known address within 30 days, and shall, upon request, provide that school district with a